This post may contain affiliate links which won’t change your price but will share some commission.

-Learn how to make the juices and meat fall from the bones of these chicken leg quarters, while still achieving a super crispy skin.
-The secret to this amazing Slow Roasted Chicken Leg Quarters recipe is to roast it low and slow and then finish it off on a high temperature, to crisp up the skin.
+Learn how to make the juices with meat fall off the bones chicken leg quarters, while still achieving a super crispy skin.
+The secret to this amazing recipe is to roast the chicken on low and slow and then finish it off on a high temperature, to crisp up the skin.

 This post may contain affiliate links.
 I get commissions for purchases made through the affiliate links.
 You can read my disclosure policy HERE.